nicolasdespres/pyloc/README.rst

 Known bugs
 ==========

-* Class or built-in types like int or str do not contain location information.
+* Classes or built-in types like int or str do not contain location information.
 In this case *pyloc* tries to look for the name in the AST.
-Since procedure may not be accurate since Python is a dynamic language.
+This procedure may not be accurate since Python is a dynamic language.

 Hacking